-- 1. define the pre-design, design phase, bid phase and construction phase services to be performed by the design-builder or construction manager; - 2. include and define the requirements of the specific construction project in areas such as site plans, floor plans, exterior elevations, basic building envelope materials, fire protection information plans, structural, mechanical (HVAC), and electrical systems, and special telecommunications; - 3. specify the criteria which will be used in evaluating the proposals; - 4. contain or incorporate by reference the applicable contractual terms and conditions, including any unique capabilities or qualifications which will be required of offerors; and - 5. include such other requirements as the County Executive or Procurement Manager deems appropriate for the construction project. - (H) The RFP shall request of offerors only such information as is appropriate for an objective evaluation of all offerors pursuant to the specified RFP criteria. - (I) The Procurement Manager shall receive and consider comments concerning specifications or other provisions in the RFP, prior to the time set for receipt of proposals. - (J) Each offeror shall submit a cost proposal and a technical proposal.
+- 3. specify the criteria which will be used in evaluating the proposals; - 4. contain or incorporate by reference the applicable contractual terms and conditions, including any unique capabilities or qualifications which will be required of offerors; and - 5. include such other requirements as the County Executive or head of Procurement Services deems appropriate for the construction project. - (H) The RFP shall request of offerors only such information as is appropriate for an objective evaluation of all offerors pursuant to the specified RFP criteria. - (I) The head of Procurement Services shall receive and consider comments concerning specifications or other provisions in the RFP, prior to the time set for receipt of proposals. - (J) Each offeror shall submit a cost proposal and a technical proposal.
 Cost proposals shall be sealed separately from technical proposals.
-Cost proposals shall include a lump sum or guaranteed maximum price for all requested services.
-Upon receipt of an offeror's technical and cost proposals, the offeror's cost proposal shall be secured by the Procurement Manager and kept sealed until evaluation of all technical proposals is completed.

-- (K) The Selection Committee appointed by the County Executive shall evaluate each technical proposal and select two (2) or more offerors deemed to be fully qualified and best suited among those submitting proposals based on the criteria set forth in the RFP for further consideration.
+Cost proposals shall include a lump sum or guaranteed maximum prices for all requested services.
+Upon receipt of an offeror's technical and cost proposals, the offeror's cost proposal shall be secured by the head of Procurement Services and kept sealed until evaluation of all technical proposals is completed. - (K) The Selection Committee appointed by the County Executive shall evaluate each technical proposal and select two (2) or more offerors deemed to be fully qualified and best suited among those submitting proposals based on the criteria set forth in the RFP for further consideration.
 The Selection Committee shall hold discussions with each of the selected offerors exercising care to discuss the same owner information with each offeror.
 In addition, the Selection Committee shall not disclose any trade secret or proprietary information for which the offeror has properly invoked protection pursuant to Virginia Code § 2.2-4342(F). - (L) Upon completion of the discussions, the Selection Committee shall determine whether any changes to the proposals should be requested to correct errors or omissions or to clarify ambiguities, or to incorporate project improvements or additional details identified by the Selection Committee during its review.
 Offerors may submit revised technical proposals, as well as sealed modifications to their cost proposals.
 The Selection Committee will complete its evaluations of the revised technical proposals.
-Following opening of the cost proposals, the Selection Committee shall make its recommendation to the Procurement Manager based upon the criteria included in the RFP.
-Award shall be made to the fully qualified offeror determined to offer the best value in response to the RFP. - (M) Should the Procurement Manager determine in writing that only one offeror is fully qualified, or that one offeror is clearly more highly qualified than the other offerors under consideration, a contract may be negotiated and awarded to that offeror. - (N) Trade secrets or proprietary information provided by an offeror in response to a request for qualifications or a request for proposals shall not be disclosed to the public or to competitors, provided the offeror has invoked protection pursuant to Virginia Code. - (O) The County shall provide a report each year to the Director of the Virginia Department of General Services in accordance with Virginia Code § 2.2-4383(B). - (P) The County Executive may promulgate such additional procedures, not inconsistent with the provisions of this section or the rules and regulations of the Virginia Department of General Services Bureau of Capital Outlay Management, and consistent with the procedures for the procurement of nonprofessional services through competitive negotiation, as deemed necessary and appropriate to affect the selection and evaluation of offerors and the award of design-build and construction management contracts.
+Following opening of the cost proposals, the Selection Committee shall make its recommendation to the head of Procurement Services based upon the criteria included in the RFP.
+Award shall be made to the fully qualified offeror determined to offer the best value in response to the RFP.

+- (M) Should the head of Procurement Services determine in writing that only one offeror is fully qualified, or that one offeror is clearly more highly qualified than the other offerors under consideration, a contract may be negotiated and awarded to that offeror. - (N) Trade secrets or proprietary information provided by an offeror in response to a request for qualifications or a request for proposals shall not be disclosed to the public or to competitors, provided the offeror has invoked protection pursuant to Virginia Code. - (O) The County shall provide a report each year to the Director of the Virginia Department of General Services in accordance with Virginia Code § 2.2-4383(B). - (P) The County Executive may promulgate such additional procedures, not inconsistent with the provisions of this section or the rules and regulations of the Virginia Department of General Services Bureau of Capital Outlay Management, and consistent with the procedures for the procurement of nonprofessional services through competitive negotiation, as deemed necessary and appropriate to affect the selection and evaluation of offerors and the award of design-build and construction management contracts.